 A beautiful white church overlooks the tropical blue sea of Tonga.
 It is the St. George Orthodox Church, the first Orthodox church in Tonga.
 But the grounds are overgrown with weeds, the walls are bare.
 The floors are dusty and cracked.
+Construction began in 2009, but since then they have only had a priest for a year and a half.
+The work on the church stopped due to COVID (2020-2023).
 No Divine Liturgy has been sung in it for three years.

-Michael and Megan Jones and their four children have come to change that.
+Michael and Megan Jones and their four children (right) have come to change that.
 The Lord laid on Michael's heart to try to help re-open this church.
 He was part of the original mission team that worked on the construction of the church.
 In 2022, their family become missionaries and were sent to nearby Fiji.
 This was a time of preparation for the mission to Tonga.
-They have now relocated to Tonga and are working alongside Fr.
-Bartholomew and Pres.
-Lydia Senibulu, missionaries from Fiji, to clean, repair, and renew services in this church.
+They recently relocated to Tonga and are working alongside Fr.
+Bartholomew and Presbytera Lydia Senibulu, missionaries from Fiji, to clean, repair, and renew services in this church.
 Even their four children are working, from chopping weeds on the church grounds to chanting the services.